Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 • Not ready to leave litter mates and mother just yet.

-• Important socialization period, human interactions, and variety of experiences.
+• An important socialization period, human interactions, and a variety of experiences.

 6 week old Pomeranian puppies